 How much does it cost?

 Fares vary, so please contact the individual operator to find out more.
 Concessionary fares may be available to Somerset residents who are English National Concessionary Travel Scheme Pass holders.
 For more information please contact the individual operator.

-For residents of Wedmore and the surrounding area.
-See their website for operating times
+Wedmore Community Bus for residents of Wedmore and the surrounding area.
+See their website for operating times and contact details.

 Phone 01460 271669 (9.30am to 3.30pm) or email email@example.com

 South Somerset Community Accessible Transport (SSCAT)– The CAT bus is available to people of all ages who cannot use the normal bus route for whatever reason.
 Our buses have wheelchair access and can accommodate one wheelchair on any journey.
 For residents of Bruton, Castle Cary, Wincanton and surrounding areas.

 Rama Life Community Transport– 17 seat minibus hire – Who can Hire the minibus?
 Not for profit organisations, Drivers 25 and over (with 5 years experience), Drivers who have experience driving large vehicles or attend a free Rama Life training session, Organisations from or near Somerset, with preference to those in South Petherton and surrounding areas.

 Phone 01460510042 (Option 3) (9am-5pm) or email Transport@ramalife.co.uk

 Accessible Transport West Somerset (ATWest) operates many services in West Somerset including shopper buses, travel club day trips, and group hire for the community.